Hyperbolic monopoles with continuous symmetries: Spherical symmetry

 where the $\mathrm{U}(1)$ factor for the $B_i^1$ is chosen so they are all real matrices.
 Denoting $a:=\lambda_{1,2}$, $M$ has the form given in the statement of the proposition.
 Furthermore, any data with $M_i$ of this form is spherically symmetric by the Structure Theorem.

 To see that, up to gauge, we can take $a\geq 0$, consider $Q:= \in\mathrm{O}(2n+2)$.
 We see that $QM_iQ^T=-M_i$.

 The $\hat{M}$ in parts two and three of the proposition have $M$ given as above.
-We show that in both cases, if $\hat{M}$ satisfies the first three conditions of $\mathcal{M}$, then the final condition is satisfied.
-Assuming the first three conditions are satisfied, by Lemma~\ref{lemma:spherfinalcond}, we need only check the final condition of $\mathcal{M}$ at $X=X_3k$ for $X_3\in[0,1]$.
+We show that in both cases, if $\hat{M}$ satisfies the first three conditions in Definition~\ref{def:Mnk}, then the final condition is satisfied.
+Assuming the first three conditions are satisfied, by Lemma~\ref{lemma:spherfinalcond}, we need only check the final condition at $X=X_3k$ for $X_3\in[0,1]$.
 For such $X$, we find

 Suppose that $\Delta(X)^\dagger \Delta(X)$ is not positive definite for some $X_3\in[0,1]$.
 Then there is some unit vector $v$ such that $\Delta(X)^\dagger \Delta(X)v=0$.
 Thus,

 Multiplying both sides on the left by their conjugate transpose, we find